mfidino/historic_birds/README.md

 1. To run the alpha diversity analysis, which estimates species richness among survey periods, open the R script: `species_richness_analysis.R`

-2. To run the beta diversity analysis, which estimates community similarity among yearss, open the R script: `beta_diversity_analysis.R`
+2. To run the beta diversity analysis, which estimates community similarity among years, open the R script: `beta_diversity_analysis.R`

 3. To run the multi-species GLMM, which estimates how diet-breadth, foraging breadth, and changes in statewide occupancy are associated to changes in bird frequency over time within Lincoln Park, open the R script: `species_glmm_analysis.R`

 4. To see how we converted an image of table 1 of Ward et al. (2018) to a csv, open the R script: `pull_ward_data.R`

-5. To see how we prepared the summarised data for all of these analyses, see: `prepare_data.R`.
+5. To see how we prepared the summarized data for all of these analyses, see: `prepare_data.R`.
 This script is sourced in each of the three analysis scripts and creates a data.frame object titled `ds` (it stands for days seen) that is used.
 The script prints out the metadata for the `ds` data.frame object into the R console when it is ran.

 ```Ward, M. P., Stodola, K. W., Walk, J. W., Benson, T. J., Deppe, J. L., and J. D. Brawn.
 2018.
 Changes in bird distributions in Illinois, USA, over the 20th century were driven by use of alternative rather than primary habitats.
 The Condor: Ornithological Applications, 120:622-631.```